mariapaolagirlboss/AI-APPUNTI-A.A.-25-26/Glossario.md

 -
 ## B
 - **Bagging**: tecnica attraverso la quale si allenano i modelli su sottoinsiemi random (bags) dei dati di input
+- **Backpropagation**: The gradient is computed backward, backpropagating the loss to all neurons inside a networks, and their connections.
+This is a backward pass through the network.
+The algorithm for computing parameters updates is known as backpropagation algorithm.
 ## C
 - **Campionario** (spazio): insieme $\Omega$ dei possibili esiti di un esperimento casuale
 - **Congiunta** (distribuzione):